 We recommend using only quality and genuine parts from a reputable supplier like eTech Parts.
 They have quality parts, tools, and much more for all your repair needs.
 You will find links to the specific parts you'll need for this repair in the list below.

-- Replacement Home button flex cable - Link to part
+- Replacement Home button flex cable - Buy now

 - SIM removal tool or paperclip

 Our video guides are simply a breakdown of the main disassembly steps minus small components.
 Depending on what you're replacing, the video teardown may not cover everything.
 It it means to be a supplement to the written steps for each guide.
 We highly recommend reading ALL the directions below before proceeding with the video walkthrough.

 Before performing any repair you should always power off your device before opening it up.